grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 ## Certificate Request

-For elicited post-handshake authentication, the first message is used to define the characteristics required in the elicited certificate.
+For solicited post-handshake authentication, the first message is used to define the characteristics required in the solicited certificate.

 ~~~
     opaque DistinguishedName<1..2^16-1>;